A Light shed on Lepton Flavor Universality in B decays: Conclusion Future Outlook

 \section{Conclusion \& Future Outlook}

-In this work, we have presented a coherent picture of several deviations from the SM expectations that have emerged in B physics in recent years including violation of LFU in $b\to c l \nu_l$ and $b \to s l^+ l^-$ transitions.
-Both sets of deviations have a significance in the range of 4 $\sigma$.
-We have also presented model-dependent and independent studies for such decay transitions in order to report the result of the world averages.
-This discrepancy has been explained by several NP models involving leptoquark.
-If such results are further continued and confirmed it would be unambiguous evidence of NP interpretations.
-Moreover, with the start of the Run 3 data taking, period (2022-2025) at the LHC, the data collections are expected to boom approximately three times larger in three years.
-This will certainly increase the event statistics which will further reduce the statistical and the systematic uncertainties leading to unparalleled precision for flavor measurements.
+Despite SM being the most successful mathematical framework, it is still incomplete.
+In this paper, we have discussed the recent landscape of LFUV anomalies emerging in $B$ physics from the theoretical as well as experimental points of view which may open new vistas in the upcoming data collection and evaluation explaining BSM physics.
+Recently, the LFU ratios corresponding to neutral-current ($R_K, R_{K^*}$) are found to be in agreement with SM predictions and are said to be theoretically clean observables.
+We have also presented the recently updated results for $R_D$ and $R_{D^*}$ which overall have significance in the range of 3~$\sigma$ deviation.
+Theoretically, these transitions have been studied in a model-dependent (RIQM) framework to test its applicability in studying LFUV ratios also in addition to the study in the model-independent framework.
+This discrepancy has been explained by several NP models involving leptoquark and other possible models which include $Z^{\prime}$-boson~\cite{Mahata:2022cxf}, composite Higgs boson~\cite{Marzocca:2018wcf}, dark matter~\cite{Barman:2018jhz}, right-handed neutrinos~\cite{Mandal:2020htr} etc. If such results are further continued and confirmed, it would be an unambiguous evidence of NP interpretations.
+Moreover, with the start of the Run 3 data taking period (2022-2025) at the LHC, the data collections are expected to boom approximately three times larger in three years.
+This will certainly increase the event statistics which will further reduce the statistical and systematic uncertainties leading to unprecedented precision for flavor measurements.
 The expected increase in luminosity would help in reshaping the semileptonic analyses.
-Also, the LHCb detector will undergo several staged upgrades in upcoming years where the removal of the hardware trigger and the replacements of several sub-detectors such as the vertex and the tracking detectors will reduce the background coming from charged and neutral tracks and will make the electronic (and even tauonic) modes more accessible.
-Belle II work will also be of fundamental importance in order to independently clarify the flavor anomalies that have been puzzling the physics community in the last decade.
+Also, the LHCb detector will undergo several staged upgrades in upcoming years where the removal of the hardware trigger and the replacements of several sub-detectors such as the vertex and the tracking detectors will reduce the background coming from charged and neutral tracks and will make the electronic (and tauonic) modes more accessible.
+Belle II analysis is also of fundamental importance in order to independently clarify the flavor anomalies that have been puzzling the physics community in the last decade.
 On the theoretical side, we should comprehensively report the results from existing models and welcome more NP models to explain these anomalies for testing on the experimental predictions.
+A detailed study has been reported in Ref.~\cite{Bernlochner:2021vlv} on the upcoming Run 3 data collection and analysis and has shed light on the Future Circular Hadron Collider FCC-hh at CERN that would extend the reach for direct observation of NP mediators into the multi-TeV range.